 2012-2013 Academic Year

-Apr.
+Ludwig Laher Apr.
 30, 2013

-Austrian author Ludwig Laher presented "Literature, History and Civic Engagement: The Novel ´Heart Flesh Degeneration' and its Austrian Environment," at the College of Saint Benedict Tuesday, April 30th, 2013.
+Austrian author Ludwig Laher presented "Literature, History and Civic Engagement: The Novel ´Heart Flesh Degeneration' and its Austrian Environment," at the College of Saint Benedict on Tuesday, April 30th, 2013.
 The presentation covered his research on a Work Education Camp set up by the Nazi's near Salzburg Austria, in 1940.

 Avivah Zornberg Apr.
 17-18, 2013

 John Thavis Apr.
 4, 2013

-John Thavis's book The Vatican Diaries gives a behind-the-scenes look at the power, personalities and politics at the heart of the Catholic Church.
+John Thavis's book The Vatican Diaries gives a behind-the-scenes look at the power, personalities, and politics at the heart of the Catholic Church.
 Thavis, a Saint John's alumnus, is the former bureau chief of the Catholic News Service in Rome and is the recipient of the Francis de Sales Award, considered the highest honor in the Catholic press.
-He has written extensively on religous affairs in Europe and the Middle East and earned awards for his reporting on wars in the Balkans.
+He has written extensively on religious affairs in Europe and the Middle East and earned awards for his reporting on wars in the Balkans.
 He recently returned to the Untied States, and now lives in Bemidji, MN.
-His reading at Saint John's University was held April 4th, 2013.
+His reading at Saint John's University was held April 4, 2013.

 Marie Howe Mar.
 16-19, 2013

-Feb.
+Diane Ackerman Feb.
 8, 2013

 Poet, essayist, and naturalist, Diana Ackerman has published two dozen works of nonfiction and poetry, which include the best-selling A Natural History of the Sense.
-Her newest book, One Hundred Names for Love, was among the finalists for the 2012 Pulitzer Prize and National Book Critic's Circle Award.
-Ackerman's reading on February 8th, 2013 was a co-sponsored event between LAI and the CSB Fine Arts Programming.
+Her book, One Hundred Names for Love, was among the finalists for the 2012 Pulitzer Prize and National Book Critic's Circle Award.
+Ackerman's reading on February 8, 2013 was a co-sponsored event between LAI and the CSB Fine Arts Programming.

-Dec.
+Deborah Baker Dec.
 6, 2012

-Nov.
+Geoff Dyer Nov.
 18, 2012

-Oct.
+Nick Flynn and Lili Taylor Oct.
 20, 2012

-Poet, memorist, and producer Nick Flynn joined us for two screenings of Being Flynn, at the College of Saint Benedict on Thursday, October 18th, and at the Walker Art Institute the following Saturday, October 20th.
+Poet, memorist, and producer Nick Flynn joined us for two screenings of Being Flynn, at the College of Saint Benedict on Thursday, October 18, and at the Walker Art Institute the following Saturday, October 20.
 In the film based on Flynn's memoir, actress Lili Taylor played the character of Joy.
 Flynn read from his unpublished memoir, and the two of them answered questions from the audience and a moderated panel.